Posted by: Northwest Eye in General on February 6, 2026

 Recognize Symptoms of Pink Eye: Key Indicators

-can be concerning, and we understand how they might affect you.
+can be concerning, and we understand how symptoms might affect you.
 Here’s what to look out for:

 - Redness: You might notice that the white part of your eye appears pink or red due to inflammation.
-This can be alarming, but it’s a .
+This can be alarming, but it’s a common symptom of pink eye.

 - Itching or Burning: Many people experience discomfort, which can lead to a strong urge to rub their eyes.
 It’s important to resist that urge to avoid further irritation.